ArduPilot/ardupilot_wiki/common/source/docs/common-rc-transmitter-flight-mode-configuration.rst

 [site wiki="copter"]
 On Copter this is configurable using the :ref:`FLTMODE_CH <FLTMODE_CH>` parameter.
+Default is channel 5.
 [/site]
 [site wiki="plane"]
 On Plane this is configurable using the :ref:`FLTMODE_CH <FLTMODE_CH>` parameter.
+DEfault is channel 8.
 [/site]
 [site wiki="rover"]
-On Rover this is configurable using the :ref:`MODE_CH <rover:MODE_CH>` parameter [/site]
+On Rover this is configurable using the :ref:`MODE_CH <rover:MODE_CH>` parameter.
+Default is channel 8, [/site]

 Transmitter configuration